 5. Hence my life here now.

-6. The beautiful winter land & the rivers looked like graceful patient lovers, the ugly abrupt buildings & roads & machines like the fumblings of oblivious partners who'd never been taught to have a conversation.
+6. How the winter land & the rivers looked like graceful patient lovers, the ugly abrupt buildings & roads & machines like the fumblings of oblivious partners who'd never been taught how to have a conversation.

 7. Every once in a while you'd see an old stone barn, where you could hear the whisper of what might once have been a conversation, or the possibility of one.